aosavi/hackerspace-onezero/pgp-workshop/pgp-workshop.md

 ### Use cases ###

 1. secure mobile messaging
-1. file encryption
+2. file encryption (and transfer)
-1. secure e-mail
+3. secure e-mail
+4. full disk encryption (optional)
+5. secure cloud backup (optional)

 ### Preparation ###
 Install GnuPG, using the [instructions](#gnu-privacy-guard) below.
 Get the hardened configuration file from our GitHub repository.
 Find the standard configuration file (gpg.conf), rename it gpg_old.conf and place the new configuration file in place of the old one.